 I have an itinerary for the Lake District to help with planning.
-This is an area I recommend adding into your UK travel itinerary if you have time.
+This is an area I highly recommend adding into your UK travel itinerary if you have time.

-My favourite county in the UK (and where I was born) you can find all the information you need to plan a visit on this website including planning a drive along the Northumberland Coast, visiting the Holy Island of Lindisfarne, a visit to Barter books, a guide to Northumberland castles, best books to read before you visit Northumberland and the top places to visit in Northumberland.
+My favourite county in the UK (and where I was born) is Northumberland.
+You can find all the information you need to plan a visit on this website including planning a drive along the Northumberland Coast, visiting the Holy Island of Lindisfarne, a visit to Barter books, a guide to Northumberland castles, best books to read before you visit Northumberland and the top places to visit in Northumberland.

 SCOTLAND, WALES AND NORTHERN IRELAND

 I recommend booking tickets for tours and attractions as soon as possible.
 I use Get Your Guide for my tours.
 I find that they have lots of options to choose from all over the world.

 You can download your booking and tickets onto your phone.
 I find this helps organisations as it avoids the need to carry paper copies of tickets which just take up room in your luggage).
 You can also pay for your tickets in your local currency and most tours can be cancelled up to 24 hours before.